Superintendent’s Student Advisory Board

 When will the Superintendent’s Student Advisory Board meetings be held?

 The Student Advisory Board will explore a wide range of issues framed around a variety of topics including educational and racial equity, culture and climate, community service, and leadership.
-The meetings will be held on a regular basis(monthly) during lunch at Vashon High School.
+The meetings will be held on the second Mondays of the month during lunch at Vashon Island High School.
 Lunch will be provided by Dr. McSheehy.
-2019 dates To Be Announced.
-Once dates are announced, they will be posted at this site:

 What is the process for students interested in serving on the Superintendent’s Student Advisory Board?

-If you are interested in serving on the student advisory board for 2018-19, you will need to submit an application.
-The deadline to submit an application for the 2018-2019 council is March 15, 2019.
-Applications are available from your school counselor or in the school’s main office.
+If you are interested in serving on the student advisory board for 2019-20, you will need to submit an application.
+The deadline to submit an application for the 2019-20 board is October 2, 2019.
+Applications are available at this link or from your school counselor or in the school’s main office.

-You may also request a copy via e-mail to Jodi Burwell, firstname.lastname@example.org.
+You may reqest a copy via e-mail to Jodi Burwell, email@example.com.

 How are members chosen to serve?